anbauoq/llm-self-refinement-eval-2.0/README.md

-# LLM Self-Refine Eval
+# LLM Self-Refinement Capabilities Evaluation

 This project provides a comprehensive framework to evaluate the self-refinement capabilities of Large Language Models (LLMs).
 The core experiment tests whether an LLM can identify its own reasoning errors and generate effective, corrective hints to improve its performance on a second attempt.

-## 🧪 The Evaluation Workflow
+## The Evaluation Workflow

 The pipeline is executed in three automated stages for each model and dataset pair: